royaniket4/trinetra/README.md

 ---

-Built with ❤️ for cybersecurity portfolio projects
+Built with ❤️ for cybersecurity  projects